-Tick Removal and Extermination
+Tick Prevention and Extermination in Connecticut

 Ticks are a menace in the warmer months.
 They carry dangerous diseases that, if not found right away, can require constant treatment.